Tornado leaves 4 dead, thousands without power (2024)

 What is the safest place to go in a tornado? ›

-The safest place in the home is the interior part of a basem*nt.
-If you don't have a basem*nt, go to an inside room, without windows, on the lowest floor.
+The safest place in the home is the interior part of a basement.
+If you don't have a basement, go to an inside room, without windows, on the lowest floor.
 This could be a center hallway, bathroom, or closet.
 Avoid taking shelter where there are heavy objects on the floor directly above you.

 What is a tornado weakness? ›